simonvino/constrained_ICA/README.md

 \end{equation}
 $$

-Different objective functions  have been proposed to estimate independent components $\boldsymbol{y}$ from data $ \boldsymbol{x} $.
+Different objective functions  have been proposed to estimate independent components $\boldsymbol{y}$ from data $\boldsymbol{x}$.
 In their original paper [Lu and Rajapaske (2006)](https://www.sciencedirect.com/science/article/abs/pii/S0925231205003176) proposed to use and approximation of negentropy as objective function:

 $$
 \begin{equation}